 Instructions

 - Par-boil the potatoes.
 Chop your potatoes into large chunks and get them into a large pot.
 Cover the potatoes with cold water and add 1 teaspoon of salt.
 Get the pot over high heat and bring to a boil, then simmer for 8 minutes until the potatoes are tender enough to be easily pierced with a fork.
 At this point, drain them in a colander.
 Transfer the potatoes back into the now dry pot and give the pot a good shake to fluff the potatoes up.
-This is going to help you get lovely golden crispy edges when you roast them.
+This will help you get lovely golden crispy edges when you roast them.

 - Make the garlic butter sauce.
 Melt 1/4 cup of butter into a small pan over medium heat.
 Turn the heat to low, then add the 3 crushed or chopped garlic cloves, 1 tablespoon of lemon juice and ½ teaspoon of salt.
-Stir for 2 minutes, until the garlic is smelling fragrant (be careful not to take it too far as garlic can quickly burn).
+Stir for 2 minutes, until the garlic smells fragrant (be careful not to take it too far as garlic can quickly burn).
 Remove the pan from the heat and stir through the chopped parsley.

 - Garnish and serve.
 The potatoes are ready when they’re looking golden all over and starting to brown around the edges.
 Once done, remove from the oven and scatter over 2 teaspoons of flaky salt and the zest of 1 lemon.
-Toss that through the potatoes, then transfer to a serving plate (or serve straight from the oven dish) and eat right away.
+Toss that through the potatoes, then transfer to a serving plate (or serve straight from the oven dish) and enjoy right away.

 Notes